The Beast in the East: Preliminary matches

 Dark matches were held, where Cesaro defeated Diego by submission and The Lucha Dragons (Kalisto and Sin Cara) defeated The New Day (Big E and Xavier Woods).

 The first match was Chris Jericho facing Neville.
 Neville kicked out of a mid-air Codebreaker.
 However, after Jericho countered a Red Arrow attempt, Jericho forced Neville to submit to the Liontamer for the victory.

 Next, Nikki Bella defended the Divas Championship against Tamina and Paige.
 In the middle of the match, Paige executed the Rampaige on Nikki, only to get a near-fall.
 Tamina superkicked Paige, which was the last of Paige for the match.
 Nikki pinned Tamina after a forearm smash for the victory to retain the title.

 After that, Brock Lesnar faced Kofi Kingston.
 Lesnar dominated though being dropkicked to the turnbuckles twice, but it didn't stop him from executing three German suplexes.
 In the end, Lesnar pinned Kingston after a F-5 for the victory.
 After the match, Lesnar would deliver more German suplexes and another F-5 on Kingston.
 Big E and Xavier Woods appeared, but Lesnar ultimately executed F5s on both Big E and Woods.

-Finn Bálor celebrating his victory after defeating Kevin Owens for the NXT Championship.
+Finn Bálor celebrating his victory after defeating Kevin Owens to win the NXT Championship.

 In the fourth match, Kevin Owens defended the NXT Championship against Finn Bálor.
 Owens mocked John Cena, with whom he had a running feud, with Cena's trademark shoulder tackles, spin-out powerbomb, and Five Knuckle Shuffle.
 However, Owens became one of the very few people to kick out of the Coup de Grâce.
 Balor pinned Owens after a second Coup de Grâce for the victory to win the title.